aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 ax_3.legend();
 ```

-We have collected some conclusive evidence that our procedure worked very nicely !
+We have collected some conclusive evidence that our procedure worked very nicely!

 There is however a significant drawback.
 If you want to increase the precision, you need to refine the grid.
-But beware, on a fairly recent Macbook Pro with 16Gb of memory, the computation literally stalled when the number of grid points in both direction was multiplied by 2.
+But beware, on a fairly recent Macbook Pro with 16Gb of memory, the computation literally stalled when the number of grid points in both direction was multiplied by $2$.
 We therefore need another way of handling this type of problems.

 +++